Emilio-Markus/shopify-ecommerce-analytics-sql/README.md

 # Shopify E-commerce Data Analysis (SQL Project)

+**End-to-end SQL analysis project simulating real-world e-commerce business decision-making.**

+---

 ## 📌 Project Overview

 This project demonstrates how raw Shopify/e-commerce data can be transformed into meaningful business insights using SQL.

-The goal is to move beyond basic queries and answer real business questions related to:
+The goal is to go beyond basic queries and solve real business problems related to:

 * Revenue performance
 * Product profitability
 * Customer behavior
 * Growth opportunities

-This project simulates how a data analyst would support decision-making in a real e-commerce business.
+This project reflects how a data analyst would support decision-making in a real e-commerce environment.

 ---

 ## 🎯 Business Problem

-E-commerce businesses generate large amounts of data but often lack clear visibility into:
+E-commerce businesses generate large volumes of transactional data but often lack clear visibility into:

 * Which products drive the most revenue
-* Which customers generate the most value
+* Which customers generate the highest value
-* How sales trends change over time
+* How sales trends evolve over time
 * Where revenue opportunities are being missed

-This project addresses these challenges by transforming raw transactional data into actionable insights.
+This project addresses these challenges by transforming raw data into structured insights that support business growth.

 ---